anaxite/tgdp-asciidoc-templates/code-of-conduct/template-code-of-conduct-response-plan.md

 The investigating moderator should implement the consequence(s) of the incident response, depending on what the response was.
 The moderator should also follow up with the incident reporter to let them know what the outcome of the report was.

-If a temporary ban was implemented, a community moderator who handled the incident should meet with the accused individual to ensure compliance before readmittance into the community.
+If a temporary ban was implemented, the community moderator who handled the incident should meet with the accused individual to ensure compliance before readmittance into the community.

 All documentation should be stored in the {describe where your documents are kept}: